2112942597/2985/README.md

 Instructions
 Download the repository
-The codes are stored in a folder called "ad"
+The codes are stored in a folder called "ab"

 1.runing "data_generator.py"  (Load the required lung field masks dataset)